openstack/placement/doc/source/index.rst

 as the resource tracker in the nova-compute node, will use the service catalog to find the placement endpoint.

+See :ref:`configure-endpoints-pypi` for examples of creating the service user and catalog entries.

 Devstack sets up the placement service on the default HTTP port (80) with a ``/placement`` prefix instead of using an independent port.